 WebSockets setup - General description

 WebSockets can be useful in very different use cases and scenarios.
 Therefore, this chapter aims to provide you with an initial general description of the steps that need to be performed to set up WebSockets in Intrexx.
-An overview of each step should help you implement concrete "WebSocket processes" in Intrexx.
-Please refer to the chapter Examples for concrete examples of implementation.
+The general understanding of the individual steps should help you to implement concrete "WebSocket processes" in Intrexx.
+You will find specific implementation examples in the Examples section.
 The steps described here will be demonstrated using these specific examples.

 So that you can use WebSockets in Intrexx, you need to perform the following key steps:

-Some of the steps are in the "Applications" module and others are in the "Processes" module.
+Some of the steps must be carried out in the "Application" module and others in the "Processes" module.

 The steps do not necessarily have to be performed in the order shown above.
-For example, you could perform step 3.
-"Define appearance in the portal" at the end.
+For example, you can take step 3.
+"Set display in portal" also at the very end.
 You can also start by creating the process in Intrexx and then create a topic in the application of your choice later.
 Also, not all steps are required in some use cases.

 Define message event (trigger)